Accelerated Formation of Ultra-Massive Galaxies in the First Billion Years

 Extremely massive galaxies contribute significantly to the total cosmic star-formation rate density in the early Universe.
-We derive this in the redshift bin for our H${\alpha}$ sample ($z=4.9-6.6$).
-Including only the three ultra-massive galaxies ($\epsilon >0.2$), the SFR density reaches 2.4 $\times$ 10$^{-3}$ $M_{\odot}$ yr$^{-1}$Mpc$^{-3}$ at $z$ $\sim$ 5.8.
-Compared to the total cosmic star-formation history\cite{Madau2014} (Fig.~\ref{fig4}), at $z\sim5.8$, the existence of these galaxies implies a surprisingly high efficiency of baryon conversion into stars: about 20\% of the stars formed above the peak value of $\epsilon_{\rm max,obs}=0.2$.
+We derive this in the redshift bin given by the H${\alpha}$ sample ($z=4.9-6.6$).
+Including only S1, S2, and S3, the SFR density reaches 2.4$^{+1.2}_{-0.5}$ $\times$ 10$^{-3}$ $M_{\odot}$ yr$^{-1}$Mpc$^{-3}$ at $z$ $\sim$ 5.8.
+Compared to the total cosmic SFR density\cite{Madau2014} (Fig.~\ref{fig4}) at $z\sim5.8$, we find that ultra-massive galaxies with efficient baryon-to-star conversion ($\epsilon > 0.2$) alone can account for as much as 17$^{+8}_{-3}$\% of the cosmic SFRD at $z\sim5.8$.
 This finding suggests a substantial proportion of extremely efficient star formation in the early Universe.

 With the secure spectroscopic redshift and stellar mass measurements, our results provide strong evidence that the early Universe has to be two to three times more efficient in forming massive galaxies than the average trend found by previous studies at later times.
-Our discovery, together with the possible excess of UV-luminous galaxies at $z>8$ revealed by JWST observations, indicates that early galaxy formation models may need to be revised.
-A top-heavy IMF\cite{Zhang2018} or feedback-free starburst in the presence of extremely efficient gas infall from cold filaments\cite{Dekel2023} could possibly reproduce the observed extreme properties of our sample.
-However, these scenarios still remain to be investigated with more detailed observations.
-With higher spatial resolution and (or) higher sensitivity, future ALMA/NOEMA and deep JWST spectroscopic observations could help consolidate the massive nature of these galaxies with dynamical mass measurements and test the different scenarios for their formation with the analysis of the kinematics and chemical composition of the interstellar medium.
+Our discovery, together with the possible excess of UV-luminous galaxies at $z>8$ revealed by JWST observations, indicates that early galaxy formation models may need to be revised, although within the framework of the $\Lambda$CDM cosmology.
+We note that two out of the three ultra-massive galaxies have recently been found to be located in a large-scale structure in the process of formation\cite{Herard-Demanche2023}.
+Therefore, the potential effects of cosmic variance need to be carefully taken into account before designing new models.
+Our study indicates that the most massive galaxies located in the densest regions of the universe may have a specific formation history, which requires unique models of galaxy formation, such as feedback-free starburst\cite{Dekel2023, Li2023}, to explain how star formation is actually enhanced at a significant rate in these regions.
+Variations in the IMF could also possibly reproduce the observed extreme properties of our sample.
+However, these scenarios remain to be investigated by more detailed observations.
+With higher spatial resolution and/or sensitivity, future ALMA/NOEMA and deep JWST spectroscopic observations could help consolidate the massive nature of these galaxies through dynamical mass measurements, and test different scenarios for their formation with the analysis of the kinematics and chemical composition of the interstellar medium.